Secured loans

 3. You Must Prove Regular, Reliable Income

 One of the most important secured loan eligibility criteria is affordability.
-Lenders need to see that your income covers repayments comfortably.
+Lenders need to see that your income covers repayments comfortably, including your ability to meet your monthly loan repayments.

 That usually means providing: